Sterilization is the highest

 one microbe.

-But we can think of probability like this:
+But we can think of it as a probability: In other words

-If we had one item we were sterilizing we would at this level have one microbe on
+If we had one item we would have one microbe on that item.

 microbial load was one million microbes or less.
 This is what is